 As some of you may already know, Anita and I have been working with our local Radio Club on a project to promote STEM learning and interest in Amateur Radio among young people in our area.
 The idea is to work with kids grades 7-12 to plan, build, launch and recover a High-Altitude Balloon carrying Amateur Radio.
 Our balloon should be able to reach an altitude of about 100,000 ft before it bursts and the payload returns to earth via a parachute system.
 The payload will include a computer, GPS, and a 2-meter APRS transmitter to record the balloon’s flight track, atmospheric data, and altitude throughout the flight.
 The balloon will also carry a video camera and will capture a video recording of the entire flight.
 You can learn more about our project here.

 We are working with local schools to put together a team of young people to plan and execute our project.
 This will include designing the onboard science experiments, analyzing the data collected, and providing a presentation about what was learned to fellow students and others.

 You can learn more about our project and view a video that shows what our balloon flight will be like on our Club website.
-This project is part of our Club’s on-going program to promote interest in Amateur Radio among young people.
-The folks at HAMNation recently featured a video which included some information about our club’s activities for young people as well.
+This project is part of our Club’s ongoing program to promote interest in Amateur Radio among young people.
+The folks at HAMNation recently featured a video that included some information about our club’s activities for young people.

 Anita and I will continue to post information about our project here.